MicrosoftDocs/dataexplorer-docs/data-explorer/web-query-data.md

 1. In the **Settings** > **General** window, select **Export**.
 1. The **adx-export.json** file will be downloaded to your local storage.
 1. Select **Clear local state** to revert your environment to its original state.
-This deletes all your cluster connections and closes open tabs.
+This setting deletes all your cluster connections and closes open tabs.

 > [!NOTE]
 > **Export** only exports query related data.
 No dashboard data will be exported within the **adx-export.json** file.